 The Next Experience

-The Bush Experience provides an authentic view of the wild African bush and the next trip will be scheduled for October 2018.
+The Bush Experience provides an authentic view of the wild African bush and the next trip will be scheduled for Sunday, 24 October to Friday, 29 October 2021.

 We will be staying in family owned and run, rustic and intimate, unfenced eco-friendly Bush Camp at the very heart of the fourth largest conservation area in South Africa, complete with open fire cooking, no electricity, safari showers (with hot water) and raised wooden cabins to sleep in.